Basic Audio Mixing

 What is mixing?

 A monaural (mono) file consists of one-channel of sound.
 Upon playback it contains all the audio in the central balance of the sound field.
-That is, if one were to listen to a mono file on headphones all the sounds would appear together in the middle, with no left or right pan positioning.
+If one were to listen to a mono file on headphones all the sounds would appear together in the middle, with no left or right pan positioning.
 Monaural sound production was common in early recordings but has since been surpassed by stereo and surround production.

 Surround sound mixing